Spotlight On: Efrem Zimbalist, Jr.

 Alma Gluck - Wikipedia, Reba Fiersohn

-Alma Gluck's birthdate discrepancy - Marston Records took creative license with Alma's biography and life event dates, including the relationship status of first marriage as a loveless type of marriage.
+Alma Gluck's birthdate discrepancy resulted because Marston Records took creative license with Alma's biography and life event dates, including the relationship status of first marriage as a loveless type of marriage.
+The links to 7 sites where this information was available are now disabled on the web because the sites have been turned into catalog sales sites.

 There were two spellings shown of family name - Feinsohn and Fiersohn, The link shows Alma's correct birth year.
 From this record listing US Census of 1900, it shows the occupants the residence of Herman and Cecile Goldstein, Alma's sister.
 This is the home her sister and husband raised their family in, and hosted her mother and siblings when she brought them over from Romania.
 From this record we also learn that Alma's father is dead (never made the trip to US) since her mother is listed as a widow who had 7 children, 4 survived.
 Her mother's obituary Zara Fiersohn shows she died at age 74 on August 5, 1916.